Jacob-Dentes/iot_net_planner/README.md

 ![Image showing a completed request menu on the USGS website](https://i.imgur.com/wn6CUNL.png)

 The resulting DSM may still have small holes to fill.
-It will likely look something like this:
+For example, here is a DSM of Ithaca before filling (it corresponds to the aspect render from the start of the section):

 ![Image showing a DSM with holes](https://i.imgur.com/8JKHxpZ.png)

+After filling, the DSM now looks like this:

 ![Image showing a filled DSM](https://i.imgur.com/7oD3JX2.png)